 - 1. Install and configure a suitable back-end database; - 2.
 Optionally, install and configure MongoDB as a pixel store; - 3.
-Install the core pipeline dependencies; - 4.
-Build and install the TraP itself.
+Install the core pipeline dependencies (casacore etc); - 4.
+Install the TraP itself, via the 'tkp' Python package.

 Some details on each of these steps is provided below.